algorithmiaio/dev-center/_pages/clients/python.md

 ### Error Handling

 To be able to better develop across languages, Algorithmia has created a set of standardized errors that can be returned by either the platform or by the algorithm being run.
-In Python, API errors and Algorithm exceptions will result in calls to pipe throwing an `AlgoException`:
+In Python, API errors and Algorithm exceptions will result in calls to `.pipe()` throwing an `AlgoException`:

 {% highlight python %}
 client.algo('util/whoopsWrongAlgo').pipe('Hello, world!')